3C4D/SITE/src/content/posts/thm_ny_flankees/index.md

 As we can deduce from the comments in the script :
 - The encryption used is AES with CBC operating mode using PKCS padding
-- The call the the url in the script is linked to authentication
+- The call the url in the script is linked to authentication

 If we try an HTTP GET request on the url `http://10.10.92.186:8080/api/debug/39353661353...`, it tells us:
 ```
 Custom authentication success
 ```
-However, if we modify or remove one of the letter of the hex string after `/debug/`, we get this :
+However, if we modify or remove one of the letters of the hex string after `/debug/`, we get this :
 ```
 Decryption error
 ```
-- The payload after `/debug/` is an hex string representing an AES encrypted payload
+- The payload after `/debug/` is a hex string representing an AES encrypted payload
 - The backend is trying to decipher an AES/CBC payload but tells us when it fails

 It is a case of padding oracle !

 # Padding Oracle

-Here is a schema of the CBC operating mode of AES :
+Here is a picture of the CBC operating mode of AES :
 ![image](/images/thm_ny_flankees//cbc.jpg)

-I won't explain in details how we can exploit a padding oracle but there is a wonderful explanation on the blog [Hackndo](https://beta.hackndo.com/padding-oracle/).
+I won't explain in details how we can exploit a padding oracle, but there is a wonderful explanation on the blog [Hackndo](https://beta.hackndo.com/padding-oracle/).

 To make it simple, a padding oracle attack scenario is on when the backend tells us when a given ciphertext is good (in fact, well padded).
-Using this fact, we are then able to get one byte after the other of each bloc of the given ciphertext.
-There is 256 for each bytes, so the attack is way more fast that try to bruteforce the AES key.
+Using this fact, we are then able to get one byte after the other of each block of the given ciphertext.
+There is 256 for each byte, so the attack is way faster that try to bruteforce the AES key.

 :::note
-You may have notice one thing if you read the [Hackndo](https://beta.hackndo.com/padding-oracle/) article, we don't know the Initialization Vector (IV).
-We may don't recover the first bloc because of that but we will pray for the IV to be serie of 16 zeros for now.
+You may have noticed one thing if you read the [Hackndo](https://beta.hackndo.com/padding-oracle/) article, we don't know the Initialization Vector (IV).
+We may don't recover the first bloc because of that but we will pray for the IV to be a series of 16 zeros for now.
 :::

 Let's make a script to decipher the ciphertext given in the javascript.